 3. Life in the Fab Lane

 What we learn from it: How to do things right.
-Kimora doesn’t care if it’s the eleventh hour or if she’s driving everyone nuts – if she’s not happy, the job is not done.
+Kimora doesn’t c milf porn are if it’s the eleventh hour or if she’s driving everyone nuts – if she’s not happy, the job is not done.
 Her ideas are big and she forces people to rise to the occasion to execute them according to her standards.

 Favorite characters: The only people Kimora would ever let upstage her: daughters Ming Lee and Aoki Lee.
 They’re confident, creative and gorgeous, just like their mamma.

-It’s the modern version of the family sitcom and it’s turned the Kardashians into a huge international brand.
+It’s the modern version of the family sitcom and it’s short term loans turned the Kardashians into a huge international brand.
 Consequently, the show’s now very much about running that brand and the various careers of the clan members.

 Favorite characters: Bruce Jenner, because of his Olympic athlete work ethic.
 He’s downplayed as the bitch in a female-dominated household, but he’s often the voice of discipline and brutal honesty.